ahoydave/daveland/README.md

-# DaveLand Server
+# DaveLand Metaverse

+A horrendous mishmash.

+A server

 And client I guess.

-Literally no idea what I'm doing here.
+Literally no idea what I'm doing here yet.